 Advanced Radiation Therapy

-If surgery is not an option or the entire tumor cannot be removed, the pet may be a good candidate for advanced radiation therapy, or stereotactic radiosurgery (SRS).
+If surgery is not an option or the entire tumor cannot be removed, the dog may be a good candidate for advanced radiation therapy, or stereotactic radiosurgery (SRS).
 Due to its ability to deliver high doses of radiation with sub-millimeter precision, SRS is an ideal option when a complete resection of the tumor through surgery is not possible.
 For example, Pet Hero Snickers was a 12-year-old Shih Tsu that was diagnosed with advanced oral squamous cell carcinoma.
 Neither surgery nor conventional radiation therapy was an option for him due to the location of his tumor.
 Snickers received SRS treatment, which cured his cancer, giving him three more years with his family.

 Combination Surgery and Radiation Treatment

+In some cases, a combination of treatment options is used.
+The animal may need to undergo surgery for removal of the oral tumor followed by radiation therapy or chemotherapy.
+In cases of oral melanoma, immunotherapy or vaccines may also be used to treat the cancer.
 Oral tumors come in many types and location, so the prognosis is dependent on the individual pet’s specific situation.
 There are new advancements like SRS and immunotherapy developing rapidly in veterinary medicine, so we recommend that you explore all treatment options with a board-certified veterinary oncologist.

 Questions?
 We are here to help.